In recent years, students in the program have made four questions paramount:

 Breadth Requirement: (6 points, minimum)

-All students (at both master’s and doctoral levels) must complete a minimum of three courses, each for at least 2 credits, at Teachers College outside of the Communication, Media and Learning Technologies Design Program (that is, courses with a prefix other than MSTU).
+All students must complete a minimum of three courses, each for at least 2 credits, at Teachers College outside of the Communication, Media and Learning Technologies Design Program (that is, courses with a prefix other than MSTU).

 Complete the doctoral certification process (see explanation later in this section).